MN-01

 Plain Language

-Companion chatbot platforms must terminate minor accounts lacking parental consent (with a 90-day dispute window), honor minor self-initiated termination requests within 5 business days, and honor parent/guardian-initiated termination requests within 10 business days.
-Upon termination, all personal information associated with the minor's account must be permanently deleted unless retention is required by law.
-The platform must proactively identify and terminate unconsented minor accounts that it already treats as belonging to minors for content or advertising targeting purposes.
+Companion chatbot platforms must terminate minor accounts that lack parental consent (with a 90-day dispute window), honor minor-initiated termination requests within 5 business days, honor parent/guardian-initiated termination requests within 10 business days, and permanently delete all personal information associated with terminated minor accounts unless retention is required by law.
+The 90-day dispute period applies only to platform-initiated terminations of accounts identified as minor accounts without consent — user-initiated and parent-initiated terminations have shorter, fixed deadlines.

 A companion chatbot platform shall do all of the following: 1.
 Terminate any account or identifier belonging to an account holder who is a minor if the companion chatbot platform treats or categorizes the account or identifier as belonging to a minor for purposes of targeting content or advertising and if the minor's parent or guardian has not provided consent for the minor pursuant to subsection (1).
 The companion chatbot platform shall provide 90 days for the account holder to dispute the termination.
 Termination must be effective upon the expiration of the 90 days if the account holder fails to effectively dispute the termination.
 2. Allow an account holder who is a minor to request to terminate the account or identifier.
 Termination must be effective within 5 business days after the request.
 3. Allow the consenting parent or guardian of an account holder who is a minor to request that the minor's account or identifier be terminated.
 Termination must be effective within 10 business days after the request.
 4. Permanently delete all personal information held by the companion chatbot platform relating to the terminated minor account or identifier, unless state or federal law requires the platform to maintain the information.